dret/webconcepts/concepts/jwt-claim/jti.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/jwt-claim/jti"
 title:         "JSON Web Token Claim: jti"
+concept-name:  JSON Web Token Claim
+concept-value: jti
 description: "The \"jti\" (JWT ID) claim provides a unique identifier for the JWT.
 The identifier value MUST be assigned in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object; if the application uses multiple issuers, collisions MUST be prevented among values produced by different issuers as well."
 ---